naisepaul/math-challenge/README.md

 - At the end of the game, the scoreboard is updating correctly

 - All the menu options are working without any fails

+### Bugs

+ - When I first built the ASCII art for the heading I got the warning "line too long (126 > 79 characters)".
+After that I changed the heading style to clear the bugs.

+ - There are lots of "line too long (126 > 79 characters)" warnings I got especially when I use colorama the code will will be too lengthy.
+So I used 2 - 3 lines of codes to print or exceuting.

 [Back to Table of contents](#table-of-contents)